-How to Make a Farewell Invitation Card
+How to Make a Farewell Invitation Card?

-If you are planning a farewell party, ensure that the person moving is surrounded by the people they love, like close friends and family.
+If you are planning a farewell party, ensure that the person moving is surrounded by the people he/she love, like close friends and family.
 Creating an invitation is the best way to inform them of the party, whether it is a surprise or not.
 But if you want a few tips in creating a farewell invitation card that everyone from the party guests to the celebrant can appreciate, read more.